4 To-Do’s Every Divorcee Needs To Know

 Dilemmas like these happen every day for individuals navigating life after a divorce agreement.
 Whether it’s your kids, home, or other assets, you deserve protection for your estate even after your marriage ends.

-To help you through this tricky process, here are four things to know when drafting an estate plan after your divorce decree is final.
+To help you through this tricky process, here are four things to know when drafting an estate planning after divorce.

 #1 Revoke Your Will

 If you began your estate plan while you and your ex-spouse were still together, you should consider revisiting your last will and testament and making changes.
 Your will is legal evidence of your final wishes for your estate, and you don’t want those wishes to be misinterpreted.

 Fortunately, California state law protects citizens by automatically revoking:

 - Any disposition or appointment of property made by the Will to the former spouse.